DecaturMakers/DecaturMakers.github.io/board/meeting/2014-08-27/Motion-Roof.md

 ---
 layout: post
-title: Roof Approve $21,800 Expenditure
+title: Move Approval to increase Expenditures on Roof from $15K to $21,800
 group:
   - board
   - meeting